-The Nominating Committee shall convene bi-annually in September and conduct a search for the offices of Council Chairperson and Council Vice Chairperson from among the Appointed and Ex-Officio Membership.
-If the present officers are eligible to serve a second term, it is appropriate that the Nominating Committee take their names into consideration for the slate.
+The Nominating Committee shall convene bi-annually in September and conduct a search for the offices of Council Co-Chairs from among the Appointed and Ex-Officio Membership.
+If the present officers are deemed eligible to serve a second term, it is appropriate that the Nominating Committee take their names into consideration for the slate.
 Additionally, the Committee must consider the need to maintain the balance between the areas of mental health and substance-related disorders when considering names for the slate.
-The slate shall consist of one name each for Council Chair and Council Vice Chair.
+The slate shall consist of up to two names for Co-Chairs.